CoBrALab/ODC-Mouse-Forms/README.md

  - Describe steps you took to encounter the error in the "Steps to reproduce section"

- If it is an issue or suggestion for a mouseODC form please make an issue for it on the MouseODC repository by clicking this [link](https://github.com/CoBrALab/ODC-Mouse-Forms/issues/new) and do the following:
+ If it is an issue or suggestion for a MouseODC form, please make an issue for it on the MouseODC repository by clicking this [link](https://github.com/CoBrALab/ODC-Mouse-Forms/issues/new) and doing the following:

  - Add the name of form you like to change within the issue title
  - Describe the changes you would to have added to the form in the description section of the issue